Want personalized picks that fit your family?

 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that this sequel to Netflix's A Christmas Prince takes up where commoner Amber and King Richard left off, engaged and ready to tie the knot.
+Parents need to know that A Christmas Prince: The Royal Wedding is the sequel to Netflix's A Christmas Prince.
+It takes up where commoner Amber and King Richard left off, engaged and ready to tie the knot.
 This is clearly designed to be a feel-good Christmas fairy tale.
 Horse-drawn carriages through snowy lanes carry privileged royals off to find the perfect Christmas tree in the forest, and evils are easily overcome, solely through pluck and determination.
 The tone vacillates from childish humor targeting a younger audience of prince- and princess-lovers to more sophisticated talk of financial fraud, a subject that may leave princess-lovers fast-forwarding.
 Language includes "hell" and "damn," and an adult couple kisses.
 Gay stereotyping -- an overblown, self-obsessed wedding planner wears glittery, flowing outfits and an impossible pompadour.
 Adults drink alcohol in a pub.

 - Parents say

 There aren't any reviews yet.
 Be the first to review this title.